liferay/liferay-docs/devGuide/en/chapters/14-apis.markdown

 Glyphicons](http://liferay.github.io/alloy-bootstrap/base-css.html#icons).

-We've given you the "dime" tour of the types of changes you'll need to accommodate in the plugins you're migrating from Liferay 6.1 to 6.2.
-But to really jump-start your migration process, we'll show you Liferay's AlloyUI Upgrade Tool.
+We've given you the "dime" tour of the types of changes you'll need to accommodate in the plugins you're migrating from Liferay 6.1 to 6.2, but to really jump-start your migration process, we'll show you Liferay's AlloyUI Upgrade Tool.
 So, put on your work gloves and get ready to power through migrating your plugins!